-The new IAEA photonuclear data library contains photo-induced reaction data for 220 nuclides for photon energies up to 200 MeV.
+The new IAEA photonuclear data library contains photo-induced reaction data for 219 nuclides for photon energies up to 200 MeV (some files go up to 140 MeV).
 The energy and mass ranges are expanded compared to the previous 1999 version [3] which included 164 nuclides with the energies mostly up to 140 MeV.
-Here we call new library IAEA 2019.
-In Appendix A we summarize the source of evaluated data for each isotope in both IAEA 1999 and IAEA 2019.
+Here we call the old and new library IAEA 1999 and IAEA 2019, respectively.
+In Appendix A we summarize the sources of evaluated data for each isotope in both IAEA 1999 and IAEA 2019.